binitdatta/master-english-to-understand-programming/README.md

 	Facebook / Google to provide authentication / authorization services instead of providing their own , risking legal suites in case of hacking.

-	B. <pre><code>These type of clients start with first registering themselves with the Authorization Service Provider such as FaceBook
+	B. These type of clients start with first registering themselves with the Authorization Service Provider such as FaceBook

 	C. When these applications, register they get two things among others